Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Window function validation

 Next, we consider the case of the 8 orange subhaloes randomly placed within each filament.
 Following our default prescription from equation \eqref{eq:whm-whm-1h}, we can write (note that the halo and filament mass functions collapse to a delta-function in our case) their window function as

 where $W_\mathrm{f}^2(k,R)$ takes the role of the ``two-halo'' term and the division by $8$ arises from the mass within the integrand being $1/8$ of the nominal mass.
 This model, shown as a solid orange line in figure \ref{fig:app-win-fit}, provides a good fit to the measured data.
 In particular, it provides a notably better fit than performing the window compensation before squaring (dashed orange line) justifying our choice in equation \eqref{eq:whm-s-compensation}.
-We also compare the measurement to prediction from \citet{Sheth_2003}, in particular equation (21) therein, which in our toy model reduces to
+We also compare the measurement to prediction from \citet{Sheth_2003}, in particular equation (21) therein, which in our toy model --under the approximation that the subhaloes are significantly denser than the parent filament-- reduces to

 From figure \ref{fig:app-win-fit} we see that this prediction (purple solid line) provides an even better fit to the data.
 This is because equation \eqref{eq:app-h8sj} correctly compensates each subhalo for $1/8$ of the mass of the ``parent'' filament, whereas in \eqref{eq:app-h8} we compensate the subhaloes by ``imaginary'', randomly oriented filaments of the same mass as the subhaloes with radius $a$ and height $b$ following equation \eqref{eq:ing-dpwf-numbers} with Radius $R/\sqrt[3]{8}$.
 Clearly, this is just an approximation, but a very good one, that allows us to perform the WHM integrals using general mass functions only, i.e., without making assumptions of the substructure using conditional mass functions entering the model as a nested hierarchy as in \citet{Sheth_2003}.